leancodepl/corelibrary/docs/basics/mass_transit_integration.md

 # MassTransit Integration

-`LeanCode.DomainModels.MassTransitRelay` allows to pass raised events to [MassTransit](https://masstransit-project.com/) bus, instead of handling then in the regular, in-proc, during the request lifetime fashion.
+`LeanCode.DomainModels.MassTransitRelay` allows to pass raised events to [MassTransit](https://masstransit-project.com/) bus instead of handling then in in-proc, during the request.

 ## Configuration